Software Project Management, Requirements, and Analysis (formerly known as "Software Requirements: Specification & Analysis") (SE463)

 Deliverables

 The descriptions of the deliverables here must be general enough to fit any system, but specific enough to make it clear what is expected of each deliverable.
-As the term progresses, expect that the descriptions of all deliverables will change, as the prof learns what is needed and what is possible.
+As the term progresses, the descriptions of any deliverable may change, if the professor learns something new about what is needed and what is possible.

-The first three deliverables are the three artifacts described here:
+The first three deliverables, D1, D2, and D3, are respectively, the three artifacts described here:

 1. Domain, Class, and World Model for Your System